 For my PhD , which I finished under the supervision of Michael J. Hickerson, I primarily developed hierarchical co-demographic modeling approaches given genomic-scale data across multiple independent taxa.
 In addition, I investigated the effect of purifying selection on transposable elements, and in turn genomic architecture, in model vertebrate organisms within a comparative demographic framework.

-Prior to my PhD education, I was a New York City Teaching Fellow, where I earned my Masters of Science for Teachers degree under the supervision of Professor James F. Kilbane and worked as a secondary school teacher in NYC public middle schools and high schools.
-During this time, I taught middle school mathematics and science for special education and high school biology and science for English Language Learners.
+Prior to my PhD education, I was a New York City Teaching Fellow, where I earned my Masters of Science for Teachers degree under the supervision of James F. Kilbane and worked as a secondary school teacher in NYC public middle schools and high schools.
+During this time, I taught biology, general science, mathematics, special education, and English for English Language Learners.